powsybl/powsybl.github.io/docs/installation/java-library.md

 **powsybl-ampl-converter** *(Advanced user)*
 This module provides an implementation of the converter API to allow a user to export a network to a set of tabular text files.
-As the format is really simple to parse, it's commonly used to integrate powsybl with an optimal power flow or with Matlab.
+As the format is really simple to parse, it's commonly used to integrate powsybl with an optimal power flow using an [AMPL](../iidm/exporter/ampl.md) model or with Matlab.

 ## Network additional features

-The artifacts described below provides additional features around the network.
+The artifacts described below provide additional features around the network.

-**powsybl-iidm-comparator** *(Advanced user)*
+**powsybl-iidm-comparator** *(User)*
 This module provides functions to help to compare IIDM networks.

 **powsybl-iidm-mergingview** *(Advanced user)*